Siemens CEO vows to hold on to parts of rail business

+BRIEF-Matsui Securities FY nonconsolidated net profit is seen at about 11 billion yen - Nikkei

+* Matsui Securities fy nonconsolidated net profit is seen at about 11 billion yen ($101 million), down 25% from the previous year - Nikkei

-FRANKFURT German engineering group Siemens (SIEGn.DE) wants to hold on to at least some parts of its rail business in any deal with French rival Alstom, its chief executive said on Thursday.
+FRANKFURT May 22 German engineering group Siemens wants to hold on to at least some parts of its rail business in any deal with French rival Alstom, its chief executive said on Thursday.

 "I can assure our staff that we want to remain engaged in the rail business in the long term - in whatever constellation," CEO Joe Kaeser said in remarks posted on the group's website.